RWS/studio-api-docs/apiconcepts/projectautomation/adding_files_and_folders.md

-Adding Files and Folders
+# Adding Files and Folders
-==

-In Var:ProductName a project requires at least one translatable file.
-Translatable files can be, for example, Microsoft Word, PowerPoint, etc. documents.
-Beyond that, a project can also contain reference files.
-These are untranslatable (e.g. pictures), which can help translators do their job, as they may contain useful information.
-In addition to that a project can contain so-called localizable files.
+A Var:ProductName project requires at least one translatable file, such as a Microsoft Word or PowerPoint document.
+Projects can also contain reference files—untranslatable files (such as images) that provide useful context for translators.
+A project may additionally contain localizable files.
 Localizable files cannot be processed by Var:ProductName.
 These can gain be, for example, bitmap graphics.
-However, these files contain localizable content (e.g. text in screenshots), which has to be handled outside of Var:ProductName.
+These files contain localizable content (such as text in screenshots) that must be handled outside Var:ProductName.
 For this, translators can enter the target strings, for example, in a separate text file (legend), or use a graphics program to handle the localizations.
-This chapter contains an example of how to add files to a project programmatically, and change the file usage to e.g. localizable.
+This chapter shows how to add files to a project programmatically and change their usage role.

-Implement the Function for Adding Files
+## Implement the Function for Adding Files
---

 To add files to a project, you need to apply the ```AddFiles``` method to the project object.
 This method takes a string array as parameter that contains the names and the full path of the file(s) to add to the project.
 In our example, we 'outsource' the string array to a separate helper function called ```AddProjectFiles```, e.g.: